Adam1400/Capture/plan/milestone-1/test.md

 Manual Testing - live user clicking buttons

-Test Cases - Student Auth
+Test Cases - User Auth

 * Scenario 1 - Guest Access
-    * Guests can see system view with Welcome
+    * Guests can see system and view specific content
     * Not logged in displayed
+    * Guest cannot comment and see other peoples post
-    * Menu has links to Authors, Books, Chapters, Review
+    * Menu has links to register, log in, and home page
+    * Menu has a search bar

-* Scenario 2 - Register New Author
+* Scenario 2 - Register New User
-    * Author can register
+    * User can register
     * Error for used email
     * New users are created
-    * Dropping a Author removes the user record
+    * Dropping a user account removes the user record
     * Existing user records are used

-* Scenario 3 - Author Access
+* Scenario 3 - User Access
-    * Author can log in successfully
+    * User can log in successfully
-    * Author can see course view with Student Settings and Welcome
+    * User can see their news feed and access content
-    * Login displayed
+    * Account name displayed
     * Logout menu item
-    * Menu has links to Authors, Books, Chapters, Review
+    * Menu has links to Home Page, Account Page, Recent Activity, and Add Content
-    * Books shows all current books
-    * Chapters shows all current chapters
+    * Home Page takes users to news feed
-    * Docs shows all current docs
+    * Account Page shows users their account info and all their posted content
+    * Recent Activity shows users recent content that they have interacted with
+    * Add Content lets users add content for other users to see
-    * Dropped Authors can not log in
+    * Dropped users can not log in

-* Scenario 4 - Reader Access
-    * Private books require readers to register
-    * A user access list shows content for specific readers

 ### Setup structure for testing

-The book builder project will start by doing manual testing only.
+The capture project will start by doing manual testing only.
 This means for the first two milestones we do not need to have any specific infrastructure for automated testing.